-The robot used in VRC Virtual Skills is a virtual version of Moby, the VEX V5 Hero Bot, used for the 2021-2022 VEX Robotics Competition (VRC) Tipping Point.
-Virtual Moby has the same dimensions and motors as the physical Moby, but with added sensors for autonomous programming in VRC Virtual Skills.
+The robot used in VRC Virtual Skills is a virtual version of Disco, the VEX V5 Hero Bot, used for the 2022-2023 VEX Robotics Competition (VRC) Spin Up.
+Virtual Disco has the same dimensions and motors as the physical Disco, but with added sensors for autonomous programming in VRC Virtual Skills.
 In VRC Virtual Skills, there is only one robot, and it is already preconfigured.
 This eliminates the need for a robot configuration, or a predetermined template project.

 A drivetrain.
 This enables the “Drivetrain” category of blocks in the Toolbox of VEXcode V5 to drive and turn the robot.

-Virtual Moby has added sensors for autonomous programming in VRC Virtual Skills.
+Virtual Disco has added sensors for autonomous programming in VRC Virtual Skills.

-The Inertial Sensor is used with the drivetrain to allow Moby to make accurate and precise turns using the drivetrain heading.
+The Inertial Sensor is used with the drivetrain to allow Disco to make accurate and precise turns using the drivetrain heading.

 For more information on the Inertial Sensor, view this article from the VEX Library.

 There is one Distance Sensor on the front of Virtual Disco.

 The Distance Sensor reports if an object is close to the sensor, as well the approximate distance from the front of the sensor to an object, in millimeters or inches.